 Remember that liquids over 3.4 ounces (100 milliliters) aren’t allowed in your carry-on (unless purchased after security) so you’ll have to check your baggage.

 Have you seen the way baggage handlers throw your luggage around?
-This is why careful packing is important and I’ve become an expert at packing wine your suitcase.
+This is why careful packing is important and I’ve become an expert at packing wine in my suitcase.

 How to bring wine back from France in your suitcase:

 1 – No more than 4 bottles in one large suitcase

 If you bring any more than this, you risk breakage and/or going over the baggage weight limit.
 Be sure to weigh your suitcase before you head to the airport or you might be looking at a hefty oversize baggage fee.